MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 1. Select **Review & Create**.

 1. Review your input details, and then select **Create**.

-> [!NOTE]
-> Information the user should notice even if skimmingThe gateway creation process takes 9-10 minutes to complete.
+    The gateway creation process takes 9-10 minutes to complete.

 ### [CLI](#tab/cli)